-- You may change a revocable beneficiary by going to go/flexit360 and selecting Beneficiaries.
+- You may change a revocable beneficiary by going to go/flexit360 and selecting Beneficiaries on the top left of the home page.
 Make your changes, sign and date the form and mail to the Benefits team at 6 - 3777 Kingsway, Burnaby BC V5H 3Z7.
 Retain a copy for yourself.
 To change an irrevocable beneficiary, email benefits@telus.com. - You may apply to increase the amount of your additional employee life insurance.
 An Evidence of Insurability application is available on go/flexit360.
 If you increase your life insurance, coverage starts once the insurance carrier approves the Evidence of Insurability application. - You can cease child life insurance coverage if you no longer have any eligible dependent children.